The observance of rules of food combining is neither faddish nor

 ...You need the Level 2 Food Hygiene Certificate for Catering.

-It's the most popular course by far, be sure to bear in mind that Environmental Health will be looking to see that you have refreshed your food hygiene training every 3 years!
+the most popular course by far, be sure to bear in mind that

 What's the law?